-- Lost time injury frequency rate per million hours worked. - Total recordable injury frequency rate per million hours worked.
+- Lost time injury frequency rate per million hours worked.

 The Group has also selected its reporting of greenhouse gas ("GHG") emissions on the basis of this being a key element to the Group's reporting of its sustainability.

 The Group envisages the work conducted to date to be an initial phase and will look to gain external assurance on additional forms of its broader sustainability reporting, as presented in the Group's Annual Reports and Accounts and Responsible Business Reports, which are available on the Group's website (www.ferrexpo.com).